 Video Poker is a simple game that is quick and easy to learn.
 The rules may vary depending on what version is being played, but they all operate under the same concept.
 You always get five cards.
 The normal poker hand ranks are used, and players can discard or hold as many of their cards as they like.
 All cards discarded will be replaced at random.
-If your hand matches any of the winning combinations, you receive a payout.
+If your hand matches any of the winning combinations, you win.

 There is a minimum hand rule that governs how much can be won.
-The minimum hand rule means a player has to have at least the minimum hand to be eligible and claim a payout.
+The minimum hand rule means a player has to have at least the minimum hand to be eligible and claim a win.
 It differs from game to game and depends if the game uses wildcards.
 Wildcards increase the minimum hand because the player has more chances of creating big winning poker hands.

-The minimum hand can be as high as Three Of A Kind, which means the player has to get at least a Three Of A Kind to claim a payout and as low as a pair of jacks.
+The minimum hand can be as high as Three Of A Kind, which means the player has to get at least a Three Of A Kind to claim a win and as low as a pair of jacks.
 A pair of jacks or tens is the standard minimum for most games.
 The minimum will vary, so it’s important to check the game before beginning play, to avoid confusion.

 The wildcard is always a joker or 2, which means that jokers and 2s can be used to substitute for any card to create winning poker hands.
 So if a player has three jacks, a joker and one six.
 It can be four of a kind because the joker, substitutes as a jack.
 It can also be a Full House but it’s a lower ranked hand, so there is no point in substituting it for a six.

 There are nine poker hand combinations that players will be trying to build; they are ranked from lowest to highest in the following way.
-High cards are rarely used in Video Poker because the lowest option in the pay table is usually a pair of 10s or jacks, so they are not counted as an option.
+High cards are rarely used in Video Poker because the lowest option in the win table is usually a pair of 10s or jacks, so they are not counted as an option.
 Video poker hands are the same as all other poker variations.
-The Royal flush is the best and pays the most, except it’s the hand value that matters.
+The Royal flush is the best and wins the most, except it’s the hand value that matters.
 Unlike in other poker variants, similar hands are not ranked higher in than each other in Video Poker.
-A low straight of 3, 4,5,6,7 is the same rank as a high straight of 8,9,10, J, Q and a pair of Aces pays the same as a pair of Queens.
+A low straight of 3, 4,5,6,7 is the same rank as a high straight of 8,9,10, J, Q and a pair of Aces wins the same as a pair of Queens.

 Video poker has some of the best player odds of out of every casino game.
 It has a low house edge of about 3%, which is the casino’s profit on each play, so in theory, 97% of that should go back to the player.
 Players also get a choice in the outcome, unlike games of random chance.